 Vera Bradley is a leading designer, producer, marketer, and retailer of stylish and highly functional accessories for women.
 Our products include a wide offering of handbags, accessories, and travel and leisure items.
 Over our 30-year history, Vera Bradley has become a true lifestyle brand that appeals to a broad range of consumers.
 Our brand vision is accessible luxury that inspires a casual, fun, and family-oriented lifestyle.
-We have positioned our brand to highlight the high quality, distinctive and vibrant styling, and functional design of our products.
+Our brand positioning emphasizes the high quality, distinctive and vibrant styling, and functional design of our products.
 Frequent releases of new designs help keep the brand fresh and our customers continually engaged.

 We generate net revenues by selling products through two reportable segments: Direct and Indirect.
-As of January 28, 2012, our Direct segment consisted of sales of Vera Bradley products through our 48 full-price stores, our eight outlet stores in the United States, seven pop-up stores in Japan, our websites, verabradley.com and verabradley.co.jp, and our annual outlet sale in Fort Wayne, Indiana.
-As of January 28, 2012, our Indirect segment consisted of sales of Vera Bradley products to approximately 3,300 specialty retailers, substantially all of which are located in the United States, as well as select national retailers and third party e-commerce sites.
-For financial information about our reportable segments, refer to Note 15 of the Notes to Consolidated Financial Statements set forth in Part II, "Item 8.
+As of February 2, 2013, our Direct segment consisted of sales of Vera Bradley products through our 65 full-price and 11 outlet stores in the United States; 15 department store locations in Japan; our websites, verabradley.com and verabradley.co.jp; and our annual outlet sale in Fort Wayne, Indiana.
+As of February 2, 2013, our Indirect segment consisted of sales of Vera Bradley products to approximately 3,400 specialty retailers, substantially all of which are located in the United States, as well as select department stores and third party e-commerce sites.
+For financial information about our reportable segments, refer to Note 14 of the Notes to Consolidated Financial Statements set forth in Part II, "Item 8.
 Financial Statements and Supplementary Data," of this report.